What is the difference between a brasserie and a restaurant?

 What is a brasserie?

-The word 'brasserie' originally comes from French and literally means 'brewery'.
-Historically, brasseries originated in France in the 19th century as places where beer was brewed and served along with a simple, hearty meal.
-These establishments were known for their relaxed atmosphere, long opening hours and the ability to drop in for a snack or a drink at any time of the day.
+The word "brasserie" originates from French and literally means "brewery."
+Historically, brasseries originated in 19th-century France as places where beer was brewed and served alongside a simple, hearty meal.
+These establishments were known for their relaxed atmosphere, long opening hours, and the opportunity to pop in for a bite to eat or a drink at any time of day.

 What is a restaurant?

-Restaurants, on the other hand, have a broader and more varied origin story.
-They existed in various forms in ancient Rome, China, and the Middle East, but the concept of the modern restaurant as we know it, with a menu and individual table service, emerged in France in the 18th century.
-Restaurants are known for their focus on culinary experiences, with specific attention to the presentation and creativity of the dishes.
+Restaurants, on the other hand, have a broader and more varied history.
+They existed in various forms in ancient Rome, China, and the Middle East, but the concept of the modern restaurant as we know it, with a menu and individual table service, originated in 18th-century France.
+Restaurants are known for their focus on culinary experiences, with particular attention to the presentation and creativity of the dishes.

 Features and atmosphere